The Guest Introspection thin agent is installed with VMware Tools™ on each guest virtual machine.

-Find NSX File Introspection.
-There should be a sub folder just for Network Introspection.
+- Find NSX File Introspection.
+This contains a subfolder for Network Introspection.

-Reboot the VM to complete the uninstallation of the driver.
+- Reboot the VM to finish the uninstallation of the driver.

 Collect Environment and Workload Details

-Determine if NSX Guest Introspection is used in the customer environment.
-If it is not, remove the Guest Introspection service for the virtual machine, and confirm the issue is resolved.
-Troubleshoot a Guest Introspection issue only if Guest Inspection is required.
+- Determine if Guest Introspection is used in your environment.
+If it is not, remove the Guest Introspection service for the virtual machine, and confirm that the problem is resolved.
+Troubleshoot a Guest Introspection problem only if Guest Inspection is required.

-ESXi build version - Run the command uname –a on the ESXi host or click on a host in the vSphere Web Client and look for the build number at top of the right-hand pane.
+To collect the ESXi build version, run the command uname –a on the ESXi host or select a host in the vSphere Web Client and look for the build number at the top of the right pane.

 Build number ------------------ Ubuntu dpkg -l | grep vmware-nsx-gi-file SLES12 and RHEL7 rpm -qa | grep vmware-nsx-gi-file

-Collect service virtual machine (SVM) logs from the partner solution.
-Reach out to your partner for more details on SVM log collection.
+- Collect service virtual machine (SVM) logs from the partner solution.
+Contact your partner for more details on SVM log collection.